utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/User_Stories.md

 * As a student i can see the answers from my challenge.
 * As a user i can edit my profile info.
 * As a student i can select the topics for my challenge
+* As a student, I can rate a question's difficulty rating